Curbside Pickup Service Appointments

-While the Shelter in Place order is still in effect, the Livermore Public Library is closed to the public.
-With the recent easing of restrictions, the Library is now able to offer limited curbside pickup of library materials that have been placed on hold.
-To support social distancing, the library is operating with very limited staffing.
+While the Shelter in Place order is still in effect, the Livermore Public Library is providing curbside pickup of library materials that have been placed on hold.
+In-person library visits by appointment are now available (since February 17, 2021) at Civic Center Library.
+Walk-ins may be possible if appointments are completed or vacant.
+To support social distancing, the library is still operating with limited staff.
 Calling to have items pulled and picked up on the same day is not a service that is currently available.
 Staff will fill your holds as quickly as possible.
 Thank you for your patience.

 STEP 1: Place your items on hold

 - Search the library catalog to find items and place on hold.
 The catalog search box is located in the upper right at the top of each library web page.
 Alternatively, you may also search the catalog by using the library’s app on your smartphone or tablet.

 - OR call 925-373-5505 and staff will place holds for you.
 Be sure to have your library card number ready.

 - Make sure to select the Civic Center Library as your pickup location.